 Expand cooperation with other parks/recreation agencies to operate and maintain facilities, including alignment of equipment purchases when practicable.

-Financial Resources and Regional partnership Policies:
+Financial Resources and Regional Partnership Policies:

 Ensure stable funding for parks and recreation services, operation and maintenance.
-Diversify revenue base by pursuing additional funding sources including enterprise initiatives, support from tribes and foundations, grants and partnerships.
+Diversify the county’s revenue base by pursuing additional funding sources including enterprise initiatives, support from tribes and foundations, grants and partnerships.
 Work with regional partners to assess feasibility of creating a Metropolitan Park District.

 Work with local, state and federal jurisdictions to evaluate impacts of proposed legislation on parks and recreation, and/or to draft new legislation that supports the Thurston County Parks and Trails’ mission.